Retak18/Retak18/README.md

 ## Hi there 👋
-<p align="left">Hi!
-Welcome to my Github, i'm Tarek , a developer evolving every day, don't hesitate to click on my folio for see more than the code here</p>
+<p align="left"> Welcome to my Github, i'm Tarek , a passionate developer evolving every day, don't hesitate to click on my folio for see more than the code here</p>

 ###
 ## My push statistics